 no more refunds or deferrals, no exceptions, however we do allow official bib transfers, till 5 days before the race, email the RD at email@example.com

-Every half and full marathon finisher will receive a finisher award.
+Every half and full marathon finisher will receive a finisher medal.

-2nd overall m & f will receive a Kuckulino desk clock
+2nd & 3rd overall M & F will receive a Kuckulino desk clock

-Agegroup awards are quite unique (pic shows 2011 award).
+Agegroup awards are quite unique.
 These awards come from the Black Forest of Germany.
-They are german weather houses.
-They can predict future weather pretty much as reliable as "Glen Hurrican Schwarz" .
+They are German weather houses.
+They can predict future weather pretty much as reliable as "Glen Hurrican Schwarz".
 Here is how they work: There is a gut string inside which reacts to all changes in air humidity.
-Depending on wether the air is dry or humid, the gut string changes it's position and twists more or less, so that the female turns outside when it is dry (predicting nice weather) and the male, when it is humid.
+Depending on weather the air is dry or humid, the gut string changes it's position and twists more or less, so that the female turns outside when it is dry (predicting nice weather) and the male, when it is humid.

 6h 30 min for full and the half, Walkers welcome for the 1/2 , but marathon is not